Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 There was the studio applause, of course, but on some other days Jamal had walked out to wild cheering and celebration over some big news.
 Today was...well, like most recent shows, the mood was subdued.
 There wasn’t much in the recent news to celebrate.

-In the end, it was a three “thank you” day.
+In the end, it was a three "thank you" day.
 Counting how often he had to say that before the applause settled was a decent barometer, in Jamal’s experience.

 He kept the opening monologue short.
 The audience in the studio knew who to expect, and tonight wasn’t a night for stringing them along and teasing them.
 He made a tasteful joke about a B-list celebrity’s weird fashion choices to perk things up, then acknowledged the elephant still lingering in the room, the battle on Hell and butcher’s bill that AEC had released.
 He quoted a couple of blogs, vloggers and other commentators, read out some tweets - his own opinion would come later, at the end of the show - and that was good enough.
 He’d primed the pump.

-“Now, you may have noticed that, uh, there’s no couch up here today.
+"Now, you may have noticed that, uh, there’s no couch up here today.
 Well, that’s no accident, because our guest tonight doesn’t really *need* one, or an introduction for that matter.
-So please rise and greet Daar, Brother, Father, Champion-Emeritus, Stud-Prime of Stoneback, Great Father of the Gao.”
+So please rise and greet Daar, Brother, Father, Champion-Emeritus, Stud-Prime of Stoneback, Great Father of the Gao."

 The audience dutifully stood and applauded politely, then collectively gasped as the Great Father *prowled* out from behind the curtain and up onto the loudly creaking stage.
 There truly was no preparing anyone for him.
 His *impossibly* muscular build, the prowling power that his short coat emphasized but which no amount of fur could cover.
 His sheer, incomprehensible *size...* All of it hit the audience all at once, to stunning effect.
 Nevermind the rank and titles, Daar commanded attention and respect (and frankly, fear and awe) just by *being* there.